Azure/opendigitaltwins-building/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

 ## Contributing to ontology
+<*explain how to contribute to this ontology, probably creating PRs in this repo is the easiest one to go - Karl to add*>
 We are working on improving the core ontology, adding more modules, and as well is working on making better tools to integrate and use the ontology in smart building platforms and its applications.

 We encourage you to contribute to make RealEstateCore-based ontology better.
 Please point out bugs or peculiarities, add or extend modules and vocabularies, suggest improvements in order to evolve this ontology